 One of Each Dye Kit

-This listing is for a bundled package of our three very popular beginner Natural Dyeing Kits.
+This listing is for a bundled package of our four very popular beginner Natural Dyeing Kits.
 Each kits is sold separately, but buy them together to save and also enjoy free shipping!

-Below is information about each of the three kits:
+Below is information about each of the four kits:

 Indigo (indigofera tinctoria) species are the world's only source of natural, true, colourfast blue.
 A magical dyestuff that has been used around the world as a dye since pre-historic times, the culture and wonder that surrounds this plant is immense.

 Indigo cannot be dyed in the same way as other dyes, but must be used to create a "living" vat, which is achieved through a sort of fermentation process.

 This kit contains the pre-measured ingredients to create one organic fructose vat, with which you can dye quite a bit of fibre - how much a kit will dye depends on a few things, including how dark you want the blue to be, and what fibres you use.
 But it will dye a lot!
 As a general ballpark, you could expect to dye at least 5 yards of a medium weight cotton such as a quilting cotton, to a medium blue, and probably more, and darker if you wish.